-h) Disclosure under Resolution Framework for COVID-19-related Stress and personal loans, while classifying such exposures as Standard.
-Banks shall make disclosures in the format prescribed below every half-year30, i.e., in the financial statements as on September 30 and March 31, starting from the half-year ending September 30, 2021 till all exposures on which resolution plan was implemented are either fully extinguished or completely slip into NPA, whichever is earlier.
+h) Disclosure under Resolution Framework for COVID-19-related Stress

+A special window under the Prudential Framework was extended vide circular DOR.No.BP.BC/3/21.04.048/2020-21 dated August 6, 2020 to enable the lenders to implement a resolution plan in respect of eligible corporate exposures, and personal loans, while classifying such exposures as Standard.
+Banks shall make disclosures in the format prescribed below every half-year28, i.e., in the financial statements as on September 30 and March 31, starting from the halfyear ending September 30, 2021 till all exposures on which resolution plan was implemented are either fully extinguished or completely slip into NPA, whichever is earlier.